arangodb/docs/3.10/indexing-which-index.md

   Since ArangoDB 3.10, persistent indexes allow storing additional attributes in the index that can be used to cover more queries (`storedValues` index attribute).
   These additional attributes cannot be used for lookups/filtering nor sorting, but they can be used for projections.
+The additional attributes in `storedValues` are also not checked for uniqueness in unique indexes.

 - **TTL index**: the TTL index provided by ArangoDB can be used for automatically removing expired documents from a collection.